chantzos/__/README.md

-ROOT_PATH + "/std"   Standard libraries, applications, commands ROOT_PATH + "/usr"   Libraries, applications, commands (published shared code) ROOT_PATH + "/local" Local code (cannot be published) ROOT_PATH + "/tmp"   Can be mounted as tmpfs
-ROOT_PATH + "/bin"   __slsh executable, and symlinks (can be in $PATH)
+ROOT_PATH + "/std"   Standard libraries, applications, commands ROOT_PATH + "/usr"   Libraries, applications, commands (published shared code) ROOT_PATH + "/local" Local code (cannot be published) ROOT_PATH + "/tmp"   Can be mounted as tmpfs (there is no cleaning at exit) ROOT_PATH + "/bin"   __slsh executable, and symlinks (can be in $PATH)

+Subdirectories:

+_     (only in __) used for system initialization
+__    classes (in most cases the code needs parsing)
+___   libs (written in pure S-Lang) com   commands namespace app   application namespace data  used from standard applications and standard libraries usr/data (userspace) is being used to write every personal data

-Priorities.
+## Priorities.

 The application table is bulding based in a init search at:
 USER_APP_PATH:STD_APP_PATH:LOCAL_APP_PATH